na-na-hi/renget/archive/uzu56.md

 Sally can feel rounds forming in her arm.
 Naked ones designed for killing, as a defensive response, one she has to fight to not get kicked out of the hospital for firing off her quirk: "{...I'm not here cause I'm some talented genius here to get a leg-up.
 I...
 I fucked up really bad.
 God's grace was being able to prove myself capable of being a hero... whatever the hell that means.}"

 Chris tries to look at the girl with welcoming eyes, but the investigator in him says to push her while the tough, trigger-happy part of her is out for lunch.
 A more compassionate part of him knows even talking about this hurts her and reminds her of trauma she wants to leave buried.
-"{...What'd you do?}" he asks in a slightly stilted way, both parts of him mixing the sentance into a slurry of both approaches.
+"{...What'd you do?}" he asks in a slightly stilted way, both parts of him mixing the sentence into a slurry of both approaches.

 The Gun Nun looks toward the Mirror Devil with an expression that's clinging to any hint of kindness she can find. "{I...
 I killed two people walking home one night, from a prayer vigil.
 They were robbers... but...
 I shot first, and I didn't have a license...
 W-Wounded the third...}" she says, the scene coming back to her, real as her worst dreams.
 "{Windrider... said he knew someone... in Shiketsu... got me in...
 The town protested for a commuted sentence...
 We settled with the judge to send me over here to learn to control... my quirk.}"